French Royal Army: Military history of the reign

-From 1672 until 1678, France was embroiled in the Franco-Dutch War, with England and its navy as an ally (from 1672 to 1674).
+From 1672 until 1678, France was embroiled in the Franco-Dutch War, with England and its Royal Navy as an ally (from 1672 to 1674).
 The war began in May 1672 when France invaded the Netherlands and nearly overran it, an event still referred to as het Rampjaar or 'Disaster Year'.
 By late July, the Dutch position had stabilised, with support from Emperor Leopold, Brandenburg-Prussia and Spain; this was formalised in the August 1673 Treaty of the Hague which Denmark joined in January 1674.
 But following English defeat and withdrawal, the French armies from 1674 to 1678, with Sweden as their only effective ally, managed to advance steadily in the southern (Spanish) Netherlands and along the Rhine, defeating the badly coordinated forces of the Grand Alliance with regularity.
 Eventually the heavy financial burdens of the war, along with the imminent prospect of England's reentry into the conflict on the side of the Dutch and their allies, convinced Louis to make peace despite his advantageous military position.
 The resulting Peace of Nijmegen between France and the Grand Alliance left the Dutch Republic intact and France generously aggrandized in the Spanish Netherlands.

 The famed engineer Sébastien Le Prestre de Vauban designed his intricate fortifications during Louis XIV's reign.
 Vauban, a genius at siege warfare, oversaw the building or improvement of many fortresses in Flanders and elsewhere.

-In 1688, the Catholic King of England, James II, was overthrown and William of Orange, a Dutch prince and old enemy of Louis, was installed as the next king.
+In 1688, the Catholic King of England, James II, was overthrown and William of Orange, the Dutch Stadtholder and old enemy of Louis, was installed as the next king.
 James fled to France, which he used as his base for an invasion of Ireland in 1690.
-As a result of James' ouster and, more directly, a French invasion of a German palatinate, the Nine Years' War broke out in 1689 and pitted France against the League of Augsburg and other European states.
+As a result of James' ouster and, more directly, a French invasion of the Electoral Palatinate, the Nine Years' War broke out in 1689 and pitted France against the League of Augsburg and other European states.

 The war ended with no major territorial gains or losses for either side, and the two alliances were at war again by 1701.
 Despite initial French successes at Friedlingen and Hochstadt, the allied armies under the Duke of Marlborough and Prince Eugene of Savoy inflicted major defeats on French troops at Blenheim, Ramillies, and Oudenarde.
 In Spain (the succession to that nation's throne was the war's cause), Spanish forces allied to the French lost Gibraltar.
 However, the heavy casualties suffered at Malplaquet in 1709 provided an opening for Marlborough's political opponents and after their victory in the 1710 British general election, he was removed from command and Britain sought to end the war.
-France's fortune returned under the leadership of Marshal Villars and Marshal Vendôme but despite a major victory at Denain in 1712, the war had turned into a stalemate and ended in a treaty that somewhat favored the French in 1714.
+France's fortune returned under the leadership of Marshal Villars and Marshal Vendôme but despite a major victory at Denain in 1712, the war had turned into a stalemate and ended in peace that somewhat favored the French in 1714.